puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 Summary
 -----

 The Puppet Installer script is used to perform both installations and upgrades.
+The script will check for a prior version and run as upgrader or installer as needed.
 You start by [downloading][downloading] and unpacking a tarball with the appropriate version of the PE packages for your system.
 Then, when you run the `puppet-enterprise-installer` script, the script will check for a prior installation of PE and, if it detects one, will ask if you want to proceed with the upgrade.
 The installer will then upgrade all the PE components (master, agent, etc.) it finds on the node to version 3.2.

 The process involves the following steps, which *must be performed in the following order:*